 The online cost is $19.95 and can be paid with credit card or via PayPal.

 Who Must Attend?

-The program is mandatory for all of your CYC (K-8) head coaches/managers.
-The program became effective with the Fall 2003 Soccer and Volleyball seasons.
+Beginning with the 2014 CYC Basketball season, the program is mandatory for ALL CYC (K-8) coaches/managers, both head and assistant coaches.
 This is a one-time training session.
-Each following year only new head coaches/managers will need to attend.
+Each following year only new coaches/managers will need to attend.

 Do the Coaches need a Card?